SHOWING 1 - 1 OF 1 RESULTS

 To expedite or avoid delay of the registration process, we request the following additional information.

-Fort McCoy has one child care center.
-The center provides programs for children ages 6 weeks through five years of age.
+The Child Development Center provides programs for children ages 6 weeks through five years of age.
 The CDC provides primarily full day child care services.
 Part Day preschool, hourly care and respite care are provided on a space-available basis.
 The Child Development Center implements the Army Strong Beginnings Pre-K program which will prepare children for Kindergarten.
 You can put your child's name on the waiting list by calling 608-388-8956 prior to your arrival at Fort McCoy.

 The Fort McCoy CDC, located at 1796 South F Street, is DoD certified and accredited by the National Association for the Education of Young Children.
 The center provides programs for children ages 6 weeks through five years of age.
 The CDC provides primarily full day child care services.
 Part Day preschool, hourly care and respite care are provided on a space-available basis.
 The Child Development Center also implements the Army Strong Beginnings Pre-K program which will prepare children for Kindergarten.